Public Relations and Marketing

 What You'll Learn

-- An entire course devoted to InDesign training
+- Design layouts with an entire course devoted to InDesign training

 A Degree That Works